danburonline/devcontainer-templates/README.md

 # Example Devcontainer with Python and Poetry

-This repo will be a collection of devcontainer templates for Python, TypeScript frontend and backend, and Rust.
+This repo will be a collection of devcontainer templates for Python, TypeScript, and Rust.
 To be continued...